felix-le/dsa_practice/src/practice/a.data_structure.md

 * insert
 * delete

-* Mersuring the speed of an operations: time complexity.
+* Mesuring the speed of an operations: time complexity.
 * efficiency
 * performance
 * runtime.